-The Titchwell RSPB Nature Reserve in North Norfolk is an absolute heaven for bird watchers.
+The Titchwell RSPB Nature Reserve in North Norfolk is an absolute haven for bird watchers.
 Expert or not, it really doesn’t matter when it comes to just enjoying nature at its best.

 And the great thing about the RSPB Titchwell Marsh site is that you don’t have to be a member to enjoy the new modern state of the art “Parrinder” hide which sits between salt water and fresh water lagoons.
 You get the best of both, with a huge variety of different birds coming and going all day long.

-This wonderful Parrinder hide brings comfort and excellent viewing opportunities, making it more attractive to those that are new or inexperienced to bird watching.
+This wonderful Parrinder hide here at the Titchwell RSPB site brings comfort and excellent viewing opportunities, making it more attractive to those that are new or inexperienced to bird watching.
 This is easy bird watching for those that want it.